Introduction to team-based learning

 Who should attend?

-Team-Based learning (TBL) is a teaching strategy that offers the benefits of small group learning within large classes by creating opportunities for students to apply conceptual knowledge through a systematic process of preparatory work, individual assessment, teamwork and immediate feedback.
+Team-based learning (TBL) is a teaching strategy that offers the benefits of small group learning within large classes by creating opportunities for students to apply conceptual knowledge through a systematic process of preparatory work, individual assessment, teamwork and immediate feedback.

 This half-day workshop is designed to prepare staff to plan and facilitate team-based learning within their undergraduate or postgraduate programmes.
 The workshop uses an experiential approach to allow participants to explore the nature of TBL and experience its educational value by being on the receiving end.
-This is then followed by an opportunity to discuss the practicalities of how to design and deliver TBL within existing courses.
+This is then followed by an opportunity to discuss the practicalities of how to design and deliver TBL within new and existing modules.

 This workshop assumes an understanding of key principles of teaching and learning.
-Prior attendance at Introduction to Teaching for Learning or a comparable workshop is recommended as a prerequisite.
-This workshop requires some preparatory reading that will be e-mailed to you in advance.
+Prior attendance at Introduction to teaching for learning or a comparable workshop is recommended as a prerequisite.
+This workshop requires some preparatory reading that will be emailed to you in advance..

 Imperial STAR Framework